Wolfy76700/Wolfy76700.github.io/rules.md

 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
 - All characters except Bai-Hu are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
+- *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues

 ### Fighting EX Layer: Another Dash